wtzhang99/wtzhang99.github.io/_posts/2025-10-31-reproducing-seal.md

 </table>
 </div>

-Note: The original paper didn't do checkpoint selection.
-Here we selected the best checkpoint across RL rounds.
-One caveat is we used test set for checkpoint selection due to the lack of a pre-defined validation set.
-Ideally, we should reserve part of training set for validation.
+Note: The original paper did not perform checkpoint selection.
+We selected the best checkpoint across RL rounds.
+Due to the lack of a predefined validation set, we used the test set for checkpoint selection—a limitation that could be improved in future work.

 ---

-## Is training the model to be better self-editors really necessary?
+## Is Training the Model to Be a Better Self-Editor Really Necessary?

-Our surprising finding is that as models as models become stronger (e.g., instruction-tuned rather than base models), the improvement from RL (training the model to be a better self-editor) becomes smaller.
+Our key finding is that as models become stronger (e.g., instruction-tuned rather than base models), the benefit from RL-based self-editor training becomes smaller.

 <div class="responsive-image-container">
     <img src="result-instruct-vs-base.png" alt="Model Performance Comparison" class="responsive-image"/>